waleedahmadprsl/Hukamai/replit.md

 ## Overview

 Hukam Image Generations is a full-stack AI image generation web application that leverages the Together AI Flux model to create high-quality images from text prompts.
-The application features a modern glassmorphism design with soft colors, built using React for the frontend and Node.js/Express for the backend.
+The application features a modern glassmorphism design with soft colors and dual theme support (light/dark mode), built using React for the frontend and Node.js/Express for the backend.
 The application is configured for deployment on Render.com with external PostgreSQL database integration.

 ## User Preferences